Blow-up collocation solutions of nonlinear homogeneous Volterra integral equations: Introduction

-The paper is structured as follows: in Section \ref{sec2} we introduce briefly the basic definitions and state the notation.
-Next, we devote Section \ref{sec3} to generalize the results about existence and uniqueness of nontrivial collocation solutions obtained in \cite{BB11} to the new \textit{general conditions}.
+This paper is structured as follows: in Section \ref{sec2} we introduce briefly the basic definitions and state the notation.
+Next, we devote Section \ref{sec3} to generalize the results about existence and uniqueness of nontrivial collocation solutions obtained in \cite{BB11} in order to apply the results to blow-up problems.
 In Section \ref{sec4}, we introduce the concept of ``blow-up collocation solution'' and analyse numerically some blow-up time estimates using collocation methods in particular examples where the previous results about existence and uniqueness can be applied.
 Finally, in Section \ref{sec5}, we discuss the relationships between necessary conditions for blow-up of collocation solutions and exact solutions.